RTI - Growth Rate Benchmark

 Ma = IniTracer2D(Aparam,nmx,nmy,Δ,M,NC,noise,Ini.p,phase;λ,δA)

-# Count marker per cell ---
+# Count tracer per cell ---

 CountMPC(Ma,nmark,MPC,M,x,y,Δ,NC,NV,1)

-# Interpolate from markers to cell ---
+# Interpolate density from markers to cell ---

 # ------------------------------------------------------- #